econchick/new-coder/website/_posts/Scrape/2013-03-04-Part-3-Setting-up-SQLAlchemy.md

 ### Models.py

-We'll now setup our database models using SQLAlchemy as our ORM.
+Next create `models.py` file within `my_scraper/scraper_app/` directory.
+We’ll now setup our database models using SQLAlchemy as our ORM.

 First, we'll define a function to actually connect to the database.
 For this, we'll need to import SQLAlchemy as well as our `settings.py` file: